-Have you ever wondered how to make laminated stickers with a Cricut machine?
-In this…
+Before I show you how to make laminated stickers with a Cricut machine, I want…

 In this post I am going to share how I made a beginner Iron on Tshirt design using my Cricut Maker.